AnnaPerry/Google-Maps-PI-Coresight-Symbol/README.md

 https://pisquare.osisoft.com/community/developers-club/blog/2017/04/18/developing-the-google-maps-pi-coresight-symbol-part-4

-##Licensing
+## Licensing
-Copyright 2015 OSIsoft, LLC.
+Copyright 2017 OSIsoft, LLC.

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.